Take control of your income in retirement. Learn more about the features and costs of our income streams and compare us

 Our switching fees

 A $25 switching fee is charged for the second and subsequent switches in a financial year.

 How do I get started?

 If you want to set up either a retirement income stream or a transition to retirement income stream with us, complete the application form at the back of the relevant member booklet.

 And don’t forget that you can contact us if you have any questions.
-Our advisers can talk you through the process and help you set up a tax-effective income stream suited to your personal situation.
+A planner can talk you through the process and help you set up a tax-effective income stream suited to your personal situation.

 Independent comparison tool